tobiasaditya/personal-utility-app/README.md

 And for IoT, I used an ESP-32 connected to Blynk.
 As for early version, i still used a telegram bot to receive the data on command.

 Then i made a decision to make an app, containing both projects but with better UI and UX on Android.
+Learning how to code UI design and theme from online resources.

 This is just a self note.